hieast/bedrock/docs/leetcode/database.rst

 |    13    |   No   | driver |
 +----------+--------+--------+

-Write a SQL query to find the **cancellation rate of requests made by unbanned clients** between Oct 1, 2013 and Oct 3, 2013.
+Write a SQL query to find the **cancellation rate of requests made by unbanned client** between Oct 1, 2013 and Oct 3, 2013.
 For the above tables, your SQL query should return the following rows with the cancellation rate being rounded to two decimal places.

+(1) find out the requests made by unbanned clients ( because the trip is requested by client) (2) calculate the cancellation ratio (either by client or driver)

 +------------+-------------------+
 |     Day    | Cancellation Rate |